Tye Raymont

 Tye Raymont (born 19 July 2005) is an English professional rugby union footballer who plays for Premiership Rugby club Sale Sharks as a prop forward.

 Club career

-Born in Leeds, he played he played 19 of Fylde RFC's 26 matches in National League 2 North during the 2023-24 season.
+Born in Leeds, Raymont played 19 of Fylde RFC's 26 matches in National League 2 North during the 2023-24 season.

 He made his Premiership Rugby debut for Sale Sharks against Bath Rugby on 28 January 2025.

 International career

-He represented England at Under-17s, 18s and 19s level and in 2025 became an England U20 international.
-He scored a try for England U20 against Scotland U20 in the U20 Six Nations on 21 February 2025.
-In June 2025, he was named in the England U20 squad for the 2025 World Rugby U20 Championship.
+Raymont represented England at Under-17s, 18s and 19s level and in 2025 became an England U20 international.
+On 21 February 2025, he scored a try for England U20 against Scotland U20 in the U20 Six Nations.
+He also started in the last round as England were defeated by Wales at Cardiff Arms Park to miss out on a grand slam and ultimately finish runners-up.
+Later that year in June 2025, Raymont was part of the England U20 squad that finished sixth at the 2025 World Rugby U20 Championship.

 Personal life

 He attended Bishop Burton College in the East Riding of Yorkshire.